dstonem/actapp_0/README.md

 ##### Build Status

-  Future features for the app imclude:
+  Future features for the app include:

   *A point system to for users who are active in their causes.
   *A Domain name and place to host the site.